— DECK CLEANING · COOKEVILLE

 What about wood fences?

-We clean fences too, and the pricing is similar to deck work — based on linear footage.
-Wood fences in Tennessee get the same mold, mildew, and algae growth as decks, and cleaning them dramatically improves the look of your property.
+I clean fences too, and the pricing is similar to deck work — based on linear footage.
+Wood fences in our climate get the same mold, mildew, and algae growth as decks, and cleaning them dramatically improves the look of your property.

 Can you clean a deck that hasn't been maintained in years?

 Yes.
 Heavily weathered and neglected decks often respond surprisingly well to cleaning.
-Very old growth may require a longer dwell time or a second application, and we may recommend a brightener treatment to restore the wood's natural tone.
-We'll set realistic expectations when we see the deck.
+Very old growth may require a longer dwell time or a second application, and I may recommend a brightener treatment to restore the wood's natural tone.
+I'll set realistic expectations when I see the deck.

 Do you need access to water at the property?

-Yes — we need an outdoor spigot.
-We bring our own hose and all the equipment, but we use your water supply.
-As long as there's an outdoor water hookup, we're set.
+Yes — I need an outdoor spigot.
+I bring my own hose and all the equipment, but I use your water supply.
+As long as there's an outdoor water hookup, I'm set.

 Deck Cleaning Across the Upper Cumberland

-Cookeville is our home base — no travel fees.
-We also serve Algood, Baxter, Sparta, and Livingston with the same crew and equipment.
-A small travel surcharge may apply for cities outside Cookeville; RinseRate calculates this automatically when you enter your address.
+Cookeville is my home base — no travel fees.
+I also serve Algood, Baxter, Sparta, and Livingston with the same equipment and care.
+A small travel surcharge may apply for cities outside Cookeville; InstaQuote calculates this automatically when you enter your address.

 Get a quote in under 2 minutes